Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 A planted fish tank thus reminds them of their natural habitat and makes them feel comfortable.

-The Blue-Eyed Spotted Rainbowfish is a fantastic low maintenance fish and a school of a couple of specimens could be enough for your new freshwater aquarium.
+The Blue-Eyed Spotted Rainbowfish is a fantastic low maintenance fish and a school of a couple of specimens could be enough for your new freshwater planted aquarium.
+The Blue-eyed Spotted Rainbowfish are easy to take care of and will just be fine, once you provide them with a dependable aquarium filter.

 The fish is not just peaceful but also too timid to fight over food so if you have more aggressive fish in the aquarium, your Blue Eye Spotted Rainbowfish might be taken advantage of and outdone at meals.